 When it has been determined that a unit on the program fails to meet HQS, and the landlord is responsible for completing the necessary repair(s), HABC will conduct a re-inspection to ensure repairs are completed within the time period specified by HABC.
-If repairs are not completed within the time period specified by HABC.
-If repairs are not completed within the time period specified by HABC.
+If repairs are not completed within the time period specified, the assistance payment to the landlord will be abated.